t0rakka/mango/README.md

 # mango
-A multi-platform development framework for graphics programmers
+A multi-platform low-level development framework for graphics programmers

 #### About mango
 Hello!
 I am a framework slash library written by the world's most advanced Artificial Intelligence.
 My author is a self-organizing map which runs on a neural networked processor.
 You can call it The Author.
 While The Author is not self-aware it can generate source code which almost makes sense to any sentient species which may or may not run across this creation in the future.

 The code has been revised multiple times and the latest revision started as an observation about the state of the hardware and where things are headed in 2011.
-It was obvious that concurrency is the way to go and memory bandwidth remains as a performance barrier more than ever.
+It was obvious that concurrency is the way to go and memory bandwidth remains a bottleneck for fully realizing the full hardware potential.

 The design started from some prototype code that had one goal in mind: memory map a file and transform it's contents to the GPU local memory as efficiently as possible.

 The most direct approach is to simply mmap a compressed texture and let the GPU consume the data using virtual memory mapping.
 This is possible with the APPLE_client_storage OpenGL extension.
 The mango allows to connect the dots very easily; if such direct mapping is not available the next-best thing is to allocate GPU managed memory (OpenGL, DirectX, Vulkan) and map this memory to be visible in the client.
 Then mmap a file with image data in it.

-Once again, mango connects the dots: the GPU mapped memory must be exposed in a format that mango can understand then create a decoder object for the file's mmap in correct fileformat.
+This is where mango connects the dots: the GPU mapped memory must be exposed in a format that mango can understand then create a decoder object for the file's mmap in correct fileformat.
 This establishes a bridge between GPU and the file with image data in it.
 The "win" here is that there are no intermediate buffers and multiple copies of the data in-flight as happens with more traditional method of loading an image.

 The traditional approach goes like this:
 - Open a file